jgc777/HTML2EXE-2.0/README.md

 The program will show the log in the terminal.

 ## Config.json
-It's a JSON file which defines some program settings.
+It's a JSON file which defines some webview settings.
+It can be loaded in the CLI and configuration GUI.
+The configuration GUI creates it for you.

 | Option             | Type     | Description                                                                 |
 |--------------------|----------|-----------------------------------------------------------------------------|